Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/bars.md

 ```

 - `bar` - handle returned from `Bar_Create`
-- `x` - new horizontal position
+- `x` - new horizontal position in pixels
-- `y` - new vertical position
+- `y` - new vertical position in pixels

 ### Bar_SetAlpha
-Sets the opacity of the bar.
+Sets the transparency of the bar.
 ```dae
 func void Bar_SetAlpha(var int bar, var int alpha) {};
 ```